kjfallon/data-extract-job-scheduler/README.md

 ### [Messaging] How to generate a public certificate from the API and add it to the keystore of this application
 This application validates the RS512 signature of JWS command messages received via AMQP.
 In order to register the API as an trusted signer the steps below may be used to generate a public certificate from the private key pair the API will use to sign messages.
-This certificate is then added the the keystore used by this application so that it may be found by alias at runtime.
+This certificate is then added to the keystore used by this application so that it may be found by alias at runtime.
 This application's keystore (extract-publisher-keystore.pkcs12) should be placed in this application's deployment directory as referenced in the property file so that it may be used.